richardgourley/dynamic-django-base/README.md

   - Create pages such as 'about us'.
   - Dynamically appear in the navbar, sidebar and footer.
 - **Website sections**
-  - Title, text, url and image of any django apps you create.
+  - Title, text, url and image of any django apps you create - usable anywhere on your website with by loading a template tag (see basehtml app).
   - Dynamically appear on the homepage as a grid and in navbar menu.
   - Dynamically appear under category headings in the sidebar and footer.

-- When you create a new django app, you can add information about the app as a website section with text, image and url.
-- You can load the tags (from template tags) to include website sections and categories anywhere you like in your project.

 ## FEATURES